 What do they do?

-For being not a well known company in the industry, EIG do a lot.
-Of course you know that they are involved in web hosting and domain registering.
+For not a well-known company in the industry, EIG does a lot.
+Of course, you know that they are involved in web hosting and domain registering.
 They are also involved in online marketing and also the digital marketplace.
 All of these sections all link together in some way and it all involves online.

 One thing they definitely do well on is their business plan.
 It’s quite simple and it has revolutionized the hosting industry for the years to come.
 Their business plan consists of buying over a host, basically buying customers.
 Some customers would then become increasingly dissatisfied with their host and go in search of a new host.
 Many times these customers would then change host to another host that EIG own, so realistically they haven’t lost the customer.
 This then happens over and over again.